-An old wound opens and rusty old blood seeps into my mouth.
+An old wound opens.
+Rusty blood seeps into my mouth.

 Celeste storms into the kitchen that morning and kicks at the leg of my chair.

-The scene beyond the soiled net-curtain, hanging over an equally dirty kitchen window, is hardly one to be enthralled by, and yet Rose Burberry simply skols the last of her cold tea and continues to stare out of it.
+The net-curtain, hanging over the kitchen window, is hardly anything to be enthralled by, and yet Rose Burberry simply skols the last of her cold tea and continues to stare out of it.

 From under my lashes, I send a pleading look in Rose Burberry’s direction.

 ‘Leave him be,’ Rose murmurs in her usual aloof manner.
-She lights up a cigarette and sits down next to Aaron, exhaling lethargically.
+She lights a cigarette and sits down next to Aaron, exhaling lethargically.
 Smoke hangs over his head and begins to drift all around him as though he’s hitched a ride to heaven on a cloud.

 Rose Burberry draws deeply and longingly on her cigarette and says nothing.
-Her dark brown hair flickers with silver streaks when it’s freshly washed.
+Her dark brown hair flickers with silver streaks when it’s washed.
 Today, it trails untidily down her back in oily threads.

 ‘God!
 I can’t believe this bullshit,’ huffs Celeste.
 ‘You wait till daddy gets up.’